 It is also important to understand that W&L is committed to making a Washington and Lee education affordable for all admitted candidates, regardless of socioeconomic background.
 Students who meet the Early Decision financial aid deadlines, and are found to have financial need will receive financial aid awards made up of grant funds and a small portion of work-study, but no loans.
 To best understand your expected contribution, we strongly recommend completing the Net Price Calculator and contacting the Financial Aid Office prior to submitting your ED application.
 Our goal is to make sure you are informed and confident in your decision to apply early.

 Separate from the need-based financial aid process, the Johnson Scholarship competition does not take place until well after the Early Decision process.
 If your enrollment at W&L depends on winning a Johnson Scholarship, then you should not apply under our binding Early Decision options.

 Submitting an Early Decision application to W&L takes careful consideration and we suggest that you confer with your parents and secondary school counselor, in addition to our admissions and financial aid staff, before choosing this option.
 Since both Early Decision options are binding, if you are accepted, you must withdraw all other applications to other colleges and universities immediately after confirming your intention to enroll at W&L with the required reservation deposit.

 A complete Early Decision application for admission consists of:

 - A completed Common Application or QuestBridge Application

 - A signed Early Decision Agreement (This is included in the Common Application for ED applicants)

 - An official copy of your high school transcript (International applicants should include final or predicted school leaving exam results, if applicable)

-- Official score reports from the SAT or ACT
+- Self-reported or official scores from the SAT or ACT

 - Two Teacher recommendations